gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/frequently-asked-questions-gij-cloud.md

         <span class="logoimg"></span>
     </div>
     <div class="imsgbox">
-        The Git Integration for Jira Cloud app also supports multiple issue keys in a commit message.
+        The app supports multiple issue keys in a commit message.
     </div>
     </div>
 </div>

-For Jira administrators planning to migrate from Jira Server/Data Center to Jira Cloud, please read this first - [Export project from Jira Server to Jira Cloud](https://support.atlassian.com/migration/resources/).

-When transitioning from Jira self-hosted to Jira Cloud, maintaining the same project name will retain all git commit associations after the migration.
+For migrations from Jira Server/Data Center to Jira Cloud, see [Export project from Jira Server to Jira Cloud](https://support.atlassian.com/migration/resources/).
+Maintaining the same project name retains all git commit associations after migration.

-### Can the plugin be configured to handle or scan multiple keys for one project?
-How is this supposed to work?
+### Can the plugin scan multiple keys for one project?

-Yes – the Git Integration for Jira Cloud app supports multiple Jira issue keys in a multiple-line commit message.
+Yes.
+The Git Integration for Jira Cloud app supports multiple Jira issue keys in a multiple-line commit message.
+See [Smart Commits](/git-integration-for-jira-cloud/smart-commits-gij-cloud) for more information.

-For more information, see **[Smart Commits »](/git-integration-for-jira-cloud/smart-commits-gij-cloud)**.

 &nbsp;
 * * *